Articles of Association for Active Owners Denmark

 If a member suspends its payments, enters into bankruptcy, files for suspension of payments, initiates negotiations for a public or private composition or enters into liquidation, this will be deemed a termination of the membership.

-A member who harms the association or its interests, or who do not meet the association’s ethical guidelines or Active Owners Denmark’s guidelines on responsible ownership and good corporate governance in equity funds in Denmark, or who do not pay the membership fee may be expelled from the association by the board of directors.
+A member who harms the association or its interests, or who do not meet the association’s ethical guidelines or Active Owners Denmark’s guidelines on responsible ownership, good corporate governance in equity funds in Denmark or Active Owners Denmark’s tax code, or who do not pay the membership fee may be expelled from the association by the board of directors.

 However, the expelled member may request to have the expulsion decision verified at the next general assembly, where it must be affirmed by a majority of two-thirds of the votes present.
 Otherwise, the expulsion will not be effective.